 At Buddy Dive, apartments are available with either 1, 2, or 3 bedrooms.
 All rooms at Buddy Dive Resort, Bonaire are air-conditioned with bedrooms containing twin or king beds.
 Rooms all come with fully equipped kitchens including microwaves, stoves, dishwashers, and refrigerators as well as a comfortably furnished living area with cable TV and phones.
 Everyone in the family will be comfortable!

 There are free safe deposit boxes in every apartment and all include large private balconies or patios.
 There is a daily housekeeping service for you and free use of beach towels.
 Should you require a babysitter, the front office will be glad to make all the arrangements for you.

 Buddy Dive even has a laundry facility should you wish to do some extra washing.
 From each of our apartments, you’ll enjoy the view of either the ocean or lush tropical gardens from your own private balcony or patio.
 And for relaxing outside, nothing can beat a nap in one of the hammocks in our shaded and flower covered gazebo.
 For a stunning location with the ultimate view, there’s no place better than on our raised sand beach areas overlooking the clear, turquoise waters of the Caribbean.
 A short stairway provides easy access to the tranquil ocean below which is excellent for snorkeling and swimming.

-Here are rates for the 2018 KSC weeks at Buddy Dive in Bonaire.
+Here are rates for the 2022 KSC weeks at Buddy Dive in Bonaire.
 The 11 boat dive and 6 boat dive packages include unlimited shore diving.
 Please note: All non-divers rates are $300 less than the diver rates.
 Rates for 2022 may change due to the COVID-19 crisis.

 |1 adult/ 2 bedroom/2 bath condo||11 boat dives|